Lewis Strauss: Legacy

 The Oppenheimer matter quickly became a cause célèbre, with Strauss frequently being cast in the role of villain.
-This was an image that would persist over the next several years, and then on beyond that.
+This was an image that would persist in both the near term and the long term.
 Strauss had his defenders as well, who saw the hero and villain roles as being reversed.
 Such polarized assessments followed Strauss for much of his career.

 Even such matters as the unusual, Southern-based pronunciation of his surname could be perceived as a puzzling artificiality.
-Pointedly, in a 1997 essay in the New York Times Book Review commenting on the Oppenheimer matter, literary critic Alfred Kazin assailed Strauss as one "who pronounced his own name 'Straws' to make himself sound less Jewish".
-Strauss had been a quite prominent leader in Jewish causes and organizations throughout his life, however, and this particular charge was fundamentally implausible.
+In a 1997 essay in the New York Times Book Review commenting on the Oppenheimer matter, literary critic Alfred Kazin claimed Strauss "pronounced his own name 'Straws' to make himself sound less Jewish".
+Strauss, however, had been prominent in Jewish causes and organizations throughout his life, and this charge was implausible.
+Indeed, Strauss's papers take up seventy-six boxes in the archives of the American Jewish Historical Society; the executive director of that organization has remarked that, "I'm not gonna say he is a member of more Jewish organizations than any historical figure I've ever seen, but he's up there."